 The convening drew up a series of recommendations for different civil society actors, from NGOs to social movement activists, and from academics to philanthropists.
 Fundamental principles underlying all the recommendations for effective collaboration were: the need to maintain a focus on long-term systemic change; a commitment to reciprocity and mutual learning; and attentiveness to power dynamics between different actors involved.

-The outcomes of the convening will be distilled in a forthcoming Beyond Boundaries report.
+The outcomes of the convening are distilled in the Beyond Boundaries summary report.
 CESR also plans to follow up this dialogue with a series of activities planned for next year that will be aimed at fostering more inter-disciplinary approaches to economic and social rights advocacy, including through a Beyond Boundaries virtual hub and more regionally-focused reflections on this topic.

 From corporate capture to climate change, from the rise of plutocracy to the escalation in inequality, today’s threats to economic and social rights are too vast in scale and too complex in nature to be tackled by the human rights movement alone.
 CESR remains committed to building bridges across the many movements working for economic and social justice, honoring the spirit in which CESR was founded twenty-five years ago to “advance social justice through human rights.”

 For more on the Beyond Boundaries convening, including the concept note, agenda, list of participants, and photos, click here.